MarxWellB/flockid/README.md

 identity-fusion story.

-The part that specifically requires cage-free layers is the *production attribution* piece -- linking a persistent visual identity to real egg output via nest-box RFID, which only matters where individual birds live long enough and produce a trackable output (eggs) worth attributing.
-That narrower piece is where the market is moving: in the US, close to **50% of egg production is already cage-free** (146.4 million cage-free hens as of March 2026, +16% year over year -- USDA), driven by state regulation and corporate commitments (Walmart, Kroger, McDonald's).
+The part that specifically requires cage-free layers is the *production attribution* piece, linking a persistent visual identity to real egg output via nest-box RFID, which only matters where individual birds live long enough and produce a trackable output (eggs) worth attributing.
+That narrower piece is where the market is moving: in the US, close to **50% of egg production is already cage-free** (146.4 million cage-free hens as of March 2026, +16% year over year, USDA), driven by state regulation and corporate commitments (Walmart, Kroger, McDonald's).
 In the EU, conventional battery cages have been banned since 2012.
 See `COMPETITIVE_LANDSCAPE.md` for full sources.